Skip to main content

 About Beluga Caviar

 Beluga caviar is by far the most highly prized and expensive of all the caviar varieties.
-Originating in the Caspian Sea, the beluga sturgeon (Huso Huso) lays the largest and softest roe of any sturgeon.
-Beluga fish eggs range in color from light gray to black, and are considered a luxury commodity, with a price often somewhere between $5000 and $10,000 per kilogram.
+Originating in the Caspian Sea, the beluga (Huso Huso) lays the largest and softest roe of any sturgeon.
+Beluga sturgeon caviar fish eggs range in color from light gray to black, and are considered a luxury commodity, with a price often somewhere between $5000 and $10,000 per kilogram.
 Caviar connoisseurs consider eating beluga caviar one of life’s greatest pleasures, raving about its impossibly smooth texture and life-enriching taste.

 Okay, so it’s delicious.
 But lots of things are delicious.
 So why has this specifically become such a prized and expensive food?
 The answer lies in the fish itself.
-The beluga sturgeon is huge, in rare cases even weighing more than 2000lbs and growing over 20 feet in length.
+The beluga sturgeon is huge, in rare cases even weighing more than 2000 lbs and growing over 20 feet in length.
 It can also live for over 100 years.
 Consequently, the female sturgeon has a very long maturation cycle, taking around 25 years before she’s ready to lay eggs.
 This means that a caviar farmer must invest huge amounts of time, money and resources feeding and raising a sturgeon before recouping their investment.
 This, combined with the fish’s bountiful size and unbeatable flavor, makes it the food to end all foods.

 Harvesting Beluga Caviar